 How To Choose The Best Avocado For Guacamole

-When making guacamole, avocados are the star ingredient.
-If you use avocados that aren’t ripe enough, you’ll end up with flavorless guacamole that won’t mash.
-If you use avocados that are too ripe, you’ll end up with a mushy brown mess.
+When it comes to making guacamole, choosing the best avocado is key.
+If you use avocado that are not ripe enough, your guacamole will lack flavor.
+If you use avocados that are too ripe, you’ll end up with brown mush.

 Sometimes the markets don’t have ripened avocados, so guacamole might be an appetizer you plan up a few days ahead of time.
-When choosing the best avocado for your jalapeno guacamole, find one that has no green left (for same day guac).
+When choosing the best avocado for your jalapeño guacamole, find an avocado that has no green left (for same day guac).

 If you’re making it in a few days, buy one with a little green left and allow it to ripen outside the fridge.
 Gently squeeze the avocado.
 It should still feel slightly firm, but not rock hard.

 The trick?
-Let the chopped onion sit in the fresh lime juice for a few minutes before mixing. (see tips below.)
+Let the chopped onion sit in the fresh lime juice for a few minutes before mixing. (see the recipe tips below.)

-When we make our spicy jalapeno guacamole, we typically grab a bag of plain tortilla chips.
+When we make our spicy jalapeno guacamole, we typically grab a bag of plain tortilla chips for dipping.
 However, there are so many ways you can use this guacamole.
 A few ideas:

 - Use it on top of your eggs for a new take on breakfast